Monear/esp_enigma/readme.md

 - **Process Message**: `/process` (POST) - Encrypts or decrypts the message based on the rotor positions and mode.
 - **Current Message**: `/currentMessage` (GET) - Retrieves the current message being displayed.
 - **Reset Message**: `/reset` (POST) - Resets the message to its original state.

-### Example Usage

-1. **Encrypt a Message**:
-   - Set the operation mode to "Encrypt".
-   - Set the rotor positions (e.g., A, B, C).
-   - Enter the message "HELLO" and click "Display Message".
-   - Click "Process Message" to encrypt the message.
-   - The encrypted message will be displayed on the LED matrix and logged.

-2. **Decrypt a Message**:
-   - Set the operation mode to "Decrypt".
-   - Set the rotor positions to the same values used during encryption.
-   - Click "Process Message" to decrypt the message.
-   - The decrypted message will be displayed on the LED matrix and logged.

 ## Code Explanation